johnathanvman/F6/index.md

 					Entrys.push("CDOM swoops down and lashes her talons at SUB before slipping out of reach again!")
 					Entrys.push("CDOM flies by and slashes at SUB!") if((unit(s[2]).Tags[0] == "Batgirl" || unit(s[2]).Tags[0] == "Harpygirl") && unit(s[2]).flying){
-						Entrys.push(choose(["CDOM outflies SUB and soon locks her talons into soft flesh.","CDOM swoops up at SUB from below, talons lashing at her vulnerable underbelly!","CDOM intercepts SUB and leaves bloody wounds with her talons."])+choose([" CSUB barely manages to escape DOM's attack!","CSUB does a barrel roll to evade the other girl.","CSUB pushes the other girl away before getting more wounds."]))
+						Entrys = [choose(["CDOM outflies SUB and soon locks her talons into soft flesh.","CDOM swoops up at SUB from below, talons lashing at her vulnerable underbelly!","CDOM intercepts SUB and leaves bloody wounds with her talons."])+choose([" CSUB barely manages to escape DOM's attack!","CSUB does a barrel roll to evade the other girl.","CSUB pushes the other girl away before getting more wounds."])]
 					}
 				}
 				if(unit(s[1]).Tags[0] == "Mousegirl"){